paddyw2/Team075/README.md

 Add clicking functionality and computer moves.
 The game must also select a first player at random.

+#### NOTE:

+I've added a folder with various old files for using and a README with some extra info on what they contain.
+In this directory I've added an empty Task5.py file to be used for working on the next task.

 #### Misc Tasks

 Scoreboard